bnb-chain/BEPs/BEP64.md

 This BEP is derived and extended from bip-0021

 ## 1. Abstract
-This BEP proposes a URI scheme for making Binance Chain payments.
+This BEP proposes a URI scheme for making BNB Beacon Chain payments.

 ## 2. Motivation
 The purpose of this URI scheme is to enable users to easily make payments by simply clicking links on webpages or scanning QR Codes.